FENECON Commercial 92 — Assembly and Operating Instructions

 -

-Change or deviation of the specified connected loads.
+Change or deviation of the connected load.

 -